-Runners will assemble at the start line for a safety briefing at 09:20.
 There are three voluntary start wave pens.
-Runners will use the start pen with their anticipated time (under 1 hour 30 minutes, under 2 hours, 2 hours and over).
-The main run will commence at 09:30 with the three start waves setting off at two - minute intervals.
+Runners will assemble in the start pen with their anticipated finish time (under 1 hour 30 minutes, under 2 hours, 2 hours, and over).
+The start waves will set off at two-minute intervals.

-There is ample free parking onsite.
+There is ample parking onsite (parking charges apply, and can be paid via the Mobon app).
 Access is via Blackgate Road which will be fully signed along the approach to the venue.
 We suggest that runners allow plenty of time to arrive at the venue as the approach to the car park gets heavily congested.
 Once on-site runners will need to follow the car park marshals’ instructions.
 For those being dropped off by car there is a designated “drop off” point on the approach to the car park.

 Shoeburyness station is just a five-minute walk from the start line and is the recommended method of transport.
 Shoeburyness is on the C2C line.
 Anyone travelling by train should check for any proposed engineering works before they travel.

-For runners who have pre-registered and have their race bib with integrated timing chip then there is no need to report to the registration tent.
-Those signing up on the day will need to report to the Registration Tent.
+For runners who have pre-registered and have received their race number (which includes an integrated timing chip) there is no need to report to the registration tent.
+Only those signing up on the day will need to visit the registration tent.

-There will be hot and cold refreshments available to purchase in the Runners Village.
+Hot and cold refreshments will be available to purchase in the Runners Village.

 We ask runners to respect our neighbours and NOT to urinate in the bushes adjacent to the car park, there are ample toilet facilities for all runners.
 Any runner seen urinating in the bushes will be removed from the event.

-Although the organisers accept no responsibility for any injuries, a full medical team will be in attendance including a doctor and full medical service provided by Emergency Doctors Medical Services.
+Although the organisers accept no responsibility for any injuries, a full medical team will be in attendance.
 The route is marshalled at regular intervals and marshals will summon medical assistance on the route if required.

-There are 10 opportunities to take on water along the route.
+There are ten opportunities to take on water along the route.
 Dehydration can cause tiredness and be a risk to health.
-Water will be provided in plastic or paper cups along the route.
+Water will be provided in cups along the route.
 Bottled water will be available at the finish.
 All cups and bottles will be collected after the event for recycling.

-Runners should not give their race number to another runner without prior written permission from the organisers.
+Runners MUST NOT give their race number to another runner without written consent from the race organisers.